Concord Dawn: History

 2012's Air Chrysalis LP, released for free via the artists Facebook and SoundCloud pages, won "Best Electronica LP' at the 2012 RIANZ New Zealand Music Awards.

 Concord Dawn released the single "Moonlighting" with Tali on 25 June 2014.

+By the end of 2023, the original Duo, consisting of Matt Harvey and Evan Short (who returned to join Harvey just for a series or shows, after leaving Concord Dawn in 2010) gave a series of last shows in their home country, New Zealand and wrap it up for good.

+The Last Hurrah Tour took place between November and December 2023.
+The dates of the shows were the following: